felipe-soren/focal-chat-front/README.md

 # Focal Chat Web

-This project is a Web client for Focal chat, this project
+This project is a Web client for Focal chat, this project was created using create-react-app

 ## Requirements